 - Overseeing the child resides in a safe space, with the right living conditions

 - Assess whether abuse or neglect has happened inside the home

 - Find out if other people inside the home/family suffer from abuse or neglect

 - Evaluate how likely it is that neglect or abuse will happen inside the home again

 - Come up with a plan to better the child’s living situation if applicable

 Steps to Take as a Parent

 The smartest step to take if involved in a CPS investigation is to seek a CPS investigations lawyer to help throughout the process.
 They can provide the right legal advice and represent you in court if need be.
-If you’re against taking part in the CPS investigation, seek legal advice first to make sure it is the most convenient thing for you to do.
-Otherwise, if you’re willing to take part in a CPS investigation, other steps to consider involving the specific investigation include:
+You should also consider taking the following steps:

 What Can a CPS Investigation Lead to?